 - Kopano Admin (

-kopano-cli) - The new command line administration tool is used to manage users, user information and groups.
+kopano-admin) - The command line administration tool is used to manage users, user information and groups.

 - Kopano Gateway (